 'Eat me' and 'drink me' tags- An obvious one for favours and appetisers- you could add a tag reading 'eat me' to an edible favour or if you want to get your guests drunk- 'drink me' a little bottle of tipple or cordial for the kids.
 You could serve cupcakes instead of a traditional cake and ask for the message to be piped on to save on the cost of the tags.

 A pocket watch- The rabbit had a pocket watch so this could be your jewel on your bouquet, or something to accent your husband-to-be's suit.
 Another option is to you seek out some cheap clocks and use them to decorate your wedding reception.
 The charity shops beckon again!

 Tea party- Instead of a traditional wedding breakfast, you could feed your guests an afternoon tea, with cakes, little sandwiches and of course- lots of tea.

-A long table- If you want to recreate the famous scene from the movie there's always the option to find a location that has a hall big enough to fit a long table.
+A long table- If you want to recreate the famous scene from the movie there's always the option of finding a location that has a hall big enough to fit a long table.
 Another idea is to have it outside if you have a lot of guests.
 The bride and groom would have to sit at the head of the table- it's a given.

 Playing cards- These can be used as your invitations, save the dates or even as place names.

-Mirrors- Again, you can grab a bargain at a second hand shop if you wan to place a few of these around the venue.
+Mirrors- Again, you can grab a bargain at a second hand shop if you want to place a few of these around the venue.